 The following charts offer a full data snapshot of BASIS Independent Schools 2018–19 results on the OECD Test for Schools (based on PISA) compared to top performing countries around the world.

 *BASIS Independent Schools compared with select participating countries.
-BASIS Independent Schools data reflect BASIS Independent Silicon Valley results from the 2018 OECD Test for Schools (based on PISA).
-Results from all other countries and educational systems are from the 2018 PISA exam.
+BASIS Independent Silicon Valley performance data is from the 2018 OECD Test for Schools (based on PISA).
+Additional BASIS Independent Schools results will be presented in forthcoming updates.

 1Refers to Chinese students from Bejing-Shanghai-Jiangsu-Guangdong.

 *This chart is using select participating countries for comparison.
-BASIS Independent Schools performance data is from the 2018 OECD Test for Schools (based on PISA).
+BASIS Independent Silicon Valley performance data is from the 2018 OECD Test for Schools (based on PISA).